ninja-quant/ninjabook/README.md

 [rust-badge]: https://shields.io/badge/rust-1.77.2%2B-blue.svg
 [rust-url]: https://github.com/ninja-quant/ninjabook

-A lightweight and high-performance order-book designed to process level 2 and trades data.
+A lightweight and high-performance order-book implemented in Rust, designed to process level 2 and trades data.

+Available in Python and Rust!

+# Getting started

+Find Python and Rust `hello_world` programs in the `examples` directory.

 # Performance
 Ran a couple of benchmarks showcasing real case scenarios against a naive `Vec` implementation and an orderbook with a fixed size of 500 levels.